A Guide To Dublin Airport: Tips for Less Stress at DUB

 Dublin Airport Terminal 1 Arrivals

-Irish people still go to the airport to collect their friends and family.
-We're an island of emigrants and seeing families reunite makes for a fun wait.
-There's a piano you can play while you wait, but that's as fun as it gets.
-Time your arrival 15 minutes after their plane lands to minimize wait time & the expensive parking charges.
+There's a uniquely Irish tradition still alive here - we actually go to the airport to collect our friends and family.
+Being an island of emigrants, watching families reunite makes for heartwarming entertainment while you wait.
+There's a piano you can play too, but that's as fun as it gets.

 Dublin Airport Terminal 1 Departures